 - Do you notice your little ones having to ask for help a lot in certain spaces?

 - Be mindful and accommodating of this when you can.
 Sometimes all it takes is changing the height of shelving to allow them to reach things themselves!

 - Child-sized is key!

 - For chairs, you want their feet on the ground so they don’t feel too small for their own furniture

 - Shelves should be where they can reach and see everything.

 - For art, you want them to be able to enjoy it without having to be held up by an adult

 - Activities should be engaging and attractive!
 Choose toys they like but that still challenge them a little

 - Everything should have a place.
 This will encourage them to put things away where they belong (though you may have to coax them to do this at first!)

-I hope these tips help you plan your dream Montessori space.
+I hope these tips help you plan your dream Montessori space in a way that gives your children more independence.
 Happy decorating!